wordlesspirate/fe-nc-news-project/README.md

+# Northcoders News

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The hosted version is avaliable [here]().
+The backend repository is available [here](https://github.com/wordlesspirate/be-nc-news-project) and its hosted version [here](https://be-nc-news-project.herokuapp.com/).

 ## Available Scripts